tsumansapkota/tsumansapkota.github.io/_posts/2020-06-06-Perceptron-to-DeepNeuralNets.md

 Probability 1, $$(\hat{y} = 1)$$, means that the data point belongs to class '1' and probability 0 means that the data point does not belong to class '1' (hence belongs to class '0').
 The probability of 0.5 means the data point has 50/50 chance to be in class '0' or class '1'.
 Hence this point can be regarded as the decision boundary.
 We can use other threshold values for the decision boundary as well.
 In medical application, if the classifier predicts the probability of having cancer, we might want probability > 0.7 to be more certain about the diagnosis.

 Although we formulate the problem in terms of probability, we don't know the learning required for probability values.
-One solution is to sample to make a hard decision.
+One solution is to sample from probability to make a hard decision.
 This will predict noisy output around the decision boundary.
 The algorithm can then be simply trained as a (noisy) Perceptron.

 The training Algorithm for Noisy Perceptron is as follows.